DevOpsPlayground/Docker-Podman/lab_1/README.md

 Your output should look like:
 ![ps-aux](./images/ps-aux.png)

-We can see in the example above that in case of docker our Daemon (PID 2845) maybe is not overloading our host it is consuming more resources than our two containers (PID's 8246, 8282, 8459).
+We can see in the example above that in case of docker our Daemon (PID 2845) maybe is not overloading our host, but it is consuming more resources than our two containers combined (PID's 8246, 8282, 8459).

 Ok, there is no daemon for Podman, but something is running - what is it then?
 Once we execute Podman command it activates the API Socket for 5000s.
 If we will terminate the process by running
 ```bash